The Village of Skokie confirmed a second case of West Nile Virus today, bringing the number of total known cases in Illinois to six this year.

 A spokesperson from the village couldn't be immediately reached for comment.
 It is unclear how old or how serious the second case of WNV is.

-On June 30, the Village of Skokie confirmed that the virus was in fact present after a mosquito pool tested positive.
+On June 30, the Village of Skokie after a mosquito pool tested positive.
 On Aug.
-3, the village stated that a 76-year-old woman was hospitalized as a result of WNV.
+3, the village stated that a 76-year-old woman

 With the detection of West Nile Virus, and the continued hot summer weather creating an ideal environment for mosquito breeding.
 Symptoms of WNV infection may begin between three and 15 days after being bitten by an infected mosquito.
 Most infected people have mild symptoms, such as a fever, headache and rash that lasts a few days.